dssrb/HF/README.md

 Topics:

-Transformer Models \n
+Transformer Models < br / >
-Using 🤗 Transformers \n
+Using 🤗 Transformers < br / >
-Fine-tuning a Pretrained Model \n
+Fine-tuning a Pretrained Model < br / >
-Sharing Models & Tokenizers \n
+Sharing Models & Tokenizers < br / >
-The 🤗 Datasets \n
+The 🤗 Datasets < br / >
-The 🤗 Tokenizers \n
+The 🤗 Tokenizers < br / >
-Main NLP Tasks \n
+Main NLP Tasks < br / >
-Building & Sharing Demos \n
+Building & Sharing Demos < br / >
-Transformers can Hear \n
+Transformers can Hear < br / >
-Transformers can See \n
+Transformers can See < br / >
-Optimizing for production \n
+Optimizing for production < br / >

-Programming: Python; Does not expect prior PyTorch knowledge, though some familiarity with either of those will help. \n Jupyter Notebook service: Google colab. \n
+Programming: Python; Does not expect prior PyTorch knowledge, though some familiarity with either of those will help. < br / >
+Jupyter Notebook service: Google colab. < br / >